Our Services

 Helpful Resources

-Cataplexy is a neurological symptom often seen in narcolepsy type 1 where strong emotions such as laughter, excitement, or surprise trigger a sudden, temporary loss of muscle tone while you remain fully conscious.
-This occurs because a deficiency of hypocretin lets emotional signals mimic REM sleep atonia, leading to brief episodes that usually last under two minutes.
+Cataplexy is a neurological symptom of narcolepsy type 1 in which strong emotions—laughter, excitement, anger, or surprise—trigger a sudden, temporary loss of muscle tone while you remain fully conscious.
+It happens because low hypocretin (orexin) levels allow emotional signals to mimic REM sleep atonia, causing brief episodes that typically last under two minutes.

 Cataplexy is not a mental health issue or a form of fainting.
 It's a symptom often associated with narcolepsy type 1, a sleep disorder in which the brain struggles to regulate sleep–wake cycles.